 These are the cute, quirky, only mildly disturbing little tree spirits that romp merrily (butt naked) through the forests of Japanese folklore.
 Cobwebs and strange?
 Let’s examine their history.

 There’s a thing in Japan called a yamabiko (山彦)—it’s a Japanese god that supposedly causes the echoes in canyons and mountains.
-This sometimes gets attributed to kodama, too.
+This often gets attributed to kodama.